oxidecomputer/bldb/README.md

 ## Booting a machine

+In the simplest case, run `zoxboot` and send your ramdisk via ZMODEM.  `zoxboot` is an alias that expands to to the command line below.

 Assuming you have booted into `bldb` on some machine of interest, you will be presented with a prompt (`@`), at which you may type commands.
 To send a compressed ramdisk, inflate